WoodWing/csde-components-boilerplate/docs/OVERVIEW.md

 The root of this file is defined as:
 ```
 {
-    // Description of this components definition
+    // Description of this components definition.
     "description": "Content Station Digital Editor components",

     // Version of model.
 Used by the validation service.
     "version": "1.0.0",

-    // List with definitions of available components
+    // List with definitions of available components.
     "components":[
         ...
     ],